Professor Fraser Armstrong

 Tutorials in Inorganic Chemistry at St John’s College.
 Various lecture courses in Department of Chemistry.
 Research supervision to graduate students and postdocs (1993–2021).

-Co-author of Inorganic Chemistry, a leading international teaching textbook, published by OUP, the 8th edition of which will appear in January 2025 (2006–present).
+Co-author of Inorganic Chemistry, a leading international teaching textbook, published by OUP, the 8th edition of which appeared in February 2025.

 Research Interests